lywong92/yelp_review_prediction/README.md

 # Yelp Review Prediction
 This repository hosts the code for the CS 544 end of semester project.

-In order to ensure that we used only Restaurant data and that our data is in the format that we desire, we have added a script called data_extractor.py.
-It can be run as follows:
+Python version: 3.7.5

+Installation:

+    pip install gensim
+    pip install matplotlib
+    pip install numpy
+    pip install pandas
+    pip install sklearn
+    pip install

+To run our code:

-`python3 data_extractor.py '<location of folder containing yelp dataset>`
+`python3 run.py <location of folder containing yelp dataset>`

-The above code should output a file called `dataset.csv` which will contain the data that we have used to train our model
+The above code first extracts review and business data from the original Yelp dataset and writes to "dataset.json".
+It then preprocesses the dataset and writes to "normalised_data.json.
+Finally, it generates three word2vec models for each of the normalised dataset.

+The deep learning model implementation is to be continued.